 Budget items usually fall into one of three categories: fixed, variable, and periodic.
 Fixed expenses are the same every month (like your rent or car payment), variable expenses will change a little from month to month (like grocery and electric bills), and periodic expenses may be fixed or variable, but don’t occur every month, so they’re a little harder to plan for (like buying Christmas gifts or registering your car).

 While there are ways to reduce fixed expenses (move to a cheaper house!), they tend to be a bit more work.
 So your focus should be on reducing variable expenses.
 And one of the most effective ways to make reductions that stick is to gradually step down your spending.

 This means rather than rewriting the book on how you eat or how you entertain yourself, you focus on making small reductions in every category.
 Go out to eat 25 percent less than you normally would.
 Adjust your thermostat by one degree.
 Carpool once a week.
 You don’t have to make any major lifestyle changes, just a series of small, lifestyle tweaks.
 This should help free up a little extra money every month.

 Take advantage of obvious savings

 Another way to put this is: don’t be lazy.
 Coupons save money.
 Remembering your club card saves money.
+Buying bulk when it's appropriate adds up over time.
 Using promotions wisely and avoiding waste to the best of your ability are both good ways to save a little money here and there.
 The only guideline is that stop leaving money on the table, so to speak.